 Connolly said he had planned to retire in 2016 on his 40th anniversary with the CBC — but then life got in the way.
 He had a bad fall in 2015 and broke some bones.
 Then he had to undergo treatment for two kinds of cancer.

 "Rather than kind of wobble out," Connolly said, he decided to "pick a time and place of my own choosing and go out standing up."

-As for Connolly, he said he has no specific plans for retirement — except perhaps to study for his driver's test.
-After years of taking cabs to the studio in the early morning hours, he said it might just be time to get behind the wheel.
+Connolly said he has no specific plans for retirement — except perhaps to study for his driver's test.
+After years of taking cabs to the studio in the early-morning hours, he said it might just be time to get behind the wheel.